RGB-D Video Generation with GANs

 Before we look at incorporating depth predictions, let's have a look at how standard video prediction works in FutureGAN.

-The scheme above shows the high-level principle of FutureGAN.
-Essentially, the network takes in six consecutive frames of a video and predicts the following six frames.
-The images are input as a stacked sequence, resulting in a block of six images times 3 channels (RGB).
+of six images times 3 channels (RGB).
 The first part of the network is a classic fully-convolutional encoder.
-In less technical terms, it applies a range of filters to the input to condense the information contained in our input video sequence down to a low-dimensional representation (the latent space representation).
+In less technical terms, it applies a range of filters to the input to condense the information contained in our input video sequence

 The second component of FutureGAN is, as the name suggests, a GAN.
 From the latent representation of our input frames, it generates six RGB images.
 When well trained, these images can be concatenated into a continuous video clip together with the input frames.